-If it’s simply a case of you not being a good fit for this particular stockist, trade show or magazine, that’s fair enough.
+But if you find it’s simply a case of you not being a good fit for this particular stockist or trade show, that’s fair enough.
 Regardless of how horrendously wrong you think they are, it’s time to move on.

 5. Say thank you.